msaperst/cwkc-v2/README.md

 manually for more frequent runs.
 In order to authenticate with the spreadsheets, credentials have been saved into GHA following [these instructions](https://docs.gspread.org/en/v6.1.3/oauth2.html#for-bots-using-service-account).

+We're using a service bot for scraping this data, which is `google-sheets-service-account@hillel-51aad.iam.gserviceaccount.com`